 For the home grower, radish microgreens are easy and quick to grow when you follow a few basic steps.

-This article will outline those steps as well as discuss the nutritional value of radish microgreens.
+This article will outline those steps and discuss the nutritional value of radish microgreens.

 Growing Radish Microgreens

-If you’re more interested in the nutritional information, click this link to skip down to that section.
+If you’re more interested in the nutritional information, click this link to skip to that section.

 How to Grow Radish Microgreens

 Radish microgreens are one of the easiest and quickest microgreens to grow.
-As such, they are an awesome variety for first time growers to sow, raise, and harvest.
+They are a fantastic variety for first-time growers to sow, raise, and harvest.

-The seeds are easy to handle, they germinate quickly, grow like weeds, are easy to harvest, and provide ton of flavor and crunchy texture to food.
+The seeds are easy to handle, germinate quickly, grow like weeds, are easy to harvest, and provide a ton of flavor and crunchy texture to food.

-Within 10-days of planting the seed you can be eating radish microgreens.
-Beginning growers will get to see the whole process in about a week, and that keeps continued interest to grow microgreens high.
+Within 10 days of planting the seed, you can be eating radish microgreens.
+Beginning growers will see the whole process in about a week, which keeps continued interest in growing microgreens high.

 Ten Easy Steps

 Below is a list of the ten steps to growing radish microgreens.
-For a more detailed explanation, and to see a video of each step, take a look at Growing Microgreens for the First Time.
+For a more detailed explanation and a video of each step, look at Growing Microgreens for the First Time.

 Here are the steps to grow radish microgreens using the Home Microgreen Kit.
-If you don't have the kit, the photos will show you what you need in order to grow microgreens.
+The photos will show you what you need to grow microgreens if you don’t have the kit.
 You can click images to expand their size.

 Use a spray bottle to wet the soil surface with un-chlorinated water.
-Allow the water to soak in to the soil, then spray the surface again.
-If you see depressions or high spots on the soil, use your fingers to level the surface.
+Allow the water to soak into the soil, then respray the surface.
+Use your fingers to level the surface if you see depressions or high spots on the soil.

 Add your radish seed to a shaker bottle.
 A shaker bottle will allow you to spread the seeds more evenly.
 There are between 2,500 to 2,600 radish seeds in an ounce.
 That’s around 90 seeds per gram.

-For radishes, you want about 10 seeds per square inch.
-So if your planting tray surface is 37.5 square-inches you'd add 4.5-grams of radish seeds to your shaker bottle.
+For radishes, you want about 13 seeds per square inch.
+So if your planting tray surface is 37.5 square inches, add 5.5-grams of radish seeds to your shaker bottle.

-Below is a photo of 4.5-grams radish microgreen seeds, or about 1.5 teaspoons.
+Below is a photo of 5.5-grams radish microgreen seeds, or about 1.5 teaspoons.

-For instance, the radishes shown are Red Champion Radishes which need 4.5-grams, but Purple Rambo Radishes need over 5-grams of seed for the same seeding area.
+For instance, the radishes shown are Red Champion Radishes which need 4.5 grams, but Red Arrow and Purple Rambo Radishes need over 5-grams of seed for the same seeding area.

-If you’re using your own planting tray with a different dimensions than the Home Microgreen Tray use the calculator in this article to figure out how much seed to use.
+If you’re using your own planting tray with a different dimension than the Home Microgreen Tray, use the calculator in this article to figure out how much seed to use.

 Spread the seeds as evenly as possible across the surface.
-You may need to unscrew the top off the sprinkler bottle to get the last few seeds out of the bottle.
-Once all the seeds are out of the bottle use your finger to spread out clumps of seeds to areas with less seeds.
+You may need to unscrew the top off the sprinkler bottle to get the last few seeds out.
+Once all the seeds are out of the bottle, use your finger to spread clumps of seeds to areas with fewer seeds.

 Now it’s time to prepare the radish seeds to germinate.
 Use the spray bottle again and wet the seeds.
-Go easy so the seeds don’t fly off the tray.
+Again, go easy so the seeds don’t fly off the tray.
 The water will also help settle the seeds into the soil.

+The best way to germinate radish microgreen seeds is to use the weighted blackout method.
+The method is explained below, but I also have a great article on how and why we use the weighted blackout method.
 Place the planting tray inside the watering tray.
-A watering tray is one that doesn't have holes and will hold water.
-Use a similar size tray, like in the Home Microgreen Kit, or you can use a larger tray.
+A watering tray does not have holes and will hold water.
+Use a similar-size tray, like in the Home Microgreen Kit, or use a larger tray.